 “As do other shamanistic peoples throughout the world, the San [or “bushmen”] believe in a realm above and another below the surface of the world on which they live… Concepts of a tiered universe are, of course, not restricted to shamanistic religions.
 Heaven above, Hell below, and the level of anxious humanity in-between appear in one form or another across the globe.
 Why should this be so?

-Sarah Perry is a contributing editor at Ribbonfarm, and published Every Cradle is a Grave: Rethinking the Ethics of Birth and Suicide through Nine-Banded Books in 2014.
-Perry occupies a Gertrude Stein-esque role in the intellectual community of post-rationalism, bringing people together into a salon-like digital space while also producing vitally important work of her own.
-Perry's writing has dealt with issues ranging from existentialist ethics and… Continue reading A Conversation With Sarah Perry
+Sarah Perry is a contributing editor at Ribbonfarm, and the author of Every Cradle is a Grave: Rethinking the Ethics of Birth and Suicide (Nine-Banded Books, 2014).
+Perry occupies a Gertrude Stein-esque role in the intellectual community of post-rationalism, helping bring people together into a salon-like digital space while also producing vitally important work of her own.
+Perry’s writing has dealt with issues ranging from […]

 “To pilgrims and many expats, it is a temple of techno, a consecrated space, a source of enchantment and wonder.”
 Nick Paumgarten, “Berlin Nights”